-Many scientific studies highlight the risk that African American women face with regard to developing osteoporosis and fracture.
+Studies highlight the risk that African American women may face with regard to developing osteoporosis and fracture.

-- Many African American women are at increased risk for osteoporosis because they consume less calcium than the Recommended Dietary Allowance.
+- Many African American women may be at increased risk for osteoporosis because some may consume less calcium than the Recommended Dietary Allowance.

 - African Americans are more prone are to lactose intolerance than are other groups.
 Lactose intolerance can hinder optimal calcium intake.
 People with lactose intolerance often may avoid milk and other dairy products that are excellent sources of calcium because they have trouble digesting lactose, the primary sugar in milk.

 - African American women are less likely than white women to participate in health screenings for osteoporosis or to receive an osteoporosis therapy when they are diagnosed with the disease.